As a photographer, it is important to have terms and conditions (T&Cs) in place with your clients. Your T&Cs will make sure that:

 - when your fees are due.

-- not provide the final deliverables to your client; or
+- not provide the final deliverables (e.g. the photos or videos) to your client; or

 - engage debt collection services to recover the money owed to you.

-Your T&Cs may also set out any cancellation fees you may charge.
-For example, you may charge a cancellation fee, or not refund a deposit, where you have booked a shoot with your client, and they do not turn up.
+Your T&Cs may also set out any additional fees or cancellation fees you may charge.
+For example, you may charge extra or at an increased rate if your client expects you to provide services for longer than initially agreed.
+You may also charge a cancellation fee or not refund a deposit if you have booked a shoot with your client and they do not turn up or notify you about a cancellation within a specific time frame.

 Intellectual Property

-Your intellectual property (IP) clause needs to be very carefully considered and may be negotiated, particularly if dealing with a larger corporate client.
+Your intellectual property (IP) clause needs to be very carefully considered and may be negotiated if dealing with a more significant corporate client.
 The images you take are your property and will automatically be protected by copyright (you do not need to register any work for them to be protected by copyright).
-However, depending on what you negotiate with your client, your T&Cs may set out if you will assign the IP rights in the images to your client.

 Even if you assign the IP rights in the images to your client, your T&Cs should set out the purposes for which you might continue to use the images.
 For example, you might wish to use some images: